upsidr/importer/docs/details/details.md

 When having an automation such as `find . -name '*.md' -exec importer generate {} \;`, you may want to skip some files.

-This shouldn't skip Export Marker handling, though.
+This shouldn't skip Exporter Marker handling, though.

 ### Add `diff` command